Overview

 Code of Ethics includes policies and procedures for the submission, by the firm’s

-access persons, for review all reportable securities over which access person has any
+access persons, of all reportable securities over which access person has any beneficial

-beneficial ownership interest, including accounts held by immediate family members
+ownership interest, including accounts held by immediate family members sharing the

-sharing the same household.
-Access persons provide quarterly reportable securities
+same household.
+Access persons provide quarterly reportable securities transactions as

-transactions as well as initial and annual reportable securities holdings reports.
-Among
+well as initial and annual reportable securities holdings reports.
+Among other things, our

 Rachor and our access persons may buy or sell, for their personal accounts,